mappls-api/mapmyindia-maps-vectorSDK-iOS/docs/v1.0.1/Troubleshooting.md

 ### **Solution:**
 - First confirm required framework added to your project.
-- Go to `General` tab in project settings and under the section `Frameworks,Libraries and Embedded Content` select `Embed & Sign` for each MapmyIndia's framework like MapmyIndiaAPIKit, MapboxDirections etc.
+- Go to `General` tab in project settings and under the section `Frameworks,Libraries and Embedded Content` select `Embed & Sign` for each MapmyIndia's framework like MapmyIndiaAPIKit, MapmyIndiaDirections etc.

 **Screenshot:-**